cmc-aau/biocloud-docs/docs/software/conda.md

 Use the notation `r-{package}` to install R and required R packages within an environment, see the list of packages [here](https://anaconda.org/r/repo?sort=_name&sort_order=asc).
 Alternatively using [renv](https://rstudio.github.io/renv/articles/renv.html) is **highly recommended** for project reproducibility and portability if you need to install many packages.

 ## VS Code and conda environments
-To ensure VS Code uses for example R and Python installations in conda environments, you can make a file `.vscode/settings.json` in the current project folder and write for example:
+To ensure VS Code uses for example R and Python installations in conda environments, first install your preferred extensions, then make a file `.vscode/settings.json` in the current project folder and write for example:
 ```shell
 {
   "r.rterm.linux": "${userHome}/.conda/envs/myproject/bin/R",